Frequently Asked Questions

 Are you Orton-Gillingham (OG)-certified?

 I do not currently hold Orton-Gillingham certification.
 However, my background and expertise encompass the principles of OG intervention, specifically multisensory, explicit, and structured literacy intervention.
-I draw from many structured literacy and phonics-based approaches according to the individual’s needs.
-Dyslexia can affect much more than reading and spelling, and my training can help to identify those areas of need.
+I draw from multiple structured literacy approaches according to the individual’s needs.
+Dyslexia can affect much more than reading and spelling, and my training can help to identify and provide strategies for those areas of need.

 How much do you charge?